riverbed/riverbed-operator/README.md

 ```

 ## Example application patch to disable Java instrumentation:
-Here we are patching an existing Java deployment to disable instrumentation
+Patching an existing Java deployment to disable instrumentation
 ```
 kubectl patch deployment <application-deployment-name> --type=json -p='[{"op": "remove", "path": "/spec/template/metadata/annotations/instrument.apm.riverbed~1inject-java"}]'
 ```

 ## Example application patch to disable .NET instrumentation:
-Here we are patching an existing .NET deployment to disable instrumentation
+Patching an existing .NET deployment to disable instrumentation
 ```
 kubectl patch deployment <application-deployment-name> --type=json -p='[{"op": "remove", "path": "/spec/template/metadata/annotations/instrument.apm.riverbed~1inject-dotnet"}]'
 ```

 # Auto instrumented applications and cluster restart.
-On a Kubernetes cluster restart, applications may fail to instrument if they start before the Riverbed Operator.
+After a Kubernetes cluster restart, applications may fail to instrument if they start before the Riverbed Operator.
 To mitigate this behavior you may need to redeploy the instrumented application.

-You can also change the scheduling order of the instrumented application (using the steps below).
+You can also adjust the startup order of the instrumented application by following the steps below.
-+ Restrict the riverbed-operator to instrument applications in certain namespaces.
++ Restrict the Riverbed Operator to instrument applications only in specific namespaces.
-For example to restrict the riverbed-operator to applications running in the "apps" or "default" namespace
+  For example, to restrict the Riverbed Operator to instrument only applications running in the `apps` or `default` namespaces
 ```
 kubectl patch mutatingwebhookconfiguration riverbed-operator-mutating-webhook-configuration --type='json' -p='[{"op": "add", "path": "/webhooks/0/namespaceSelector", "value": {"matchExpressions": [{"key": "kubernetes.io/metadata.name", "operator": "In", "values": ["apps", "default"]}]}}]'
 ```

-+ Change the riverbed-operator-mutating-webhook-configuration failure policy
++ Change the `riverbed-operator-mutating-webhook-configuration` failure policy
 ```
 kubectl patch mutatingwebhookconfiguration riverbed-operator-mutating-webhook-configuration --type='json' -p='[{"op": "replace", "path": "/webhooks/0/failurePolicy", "value": "Fail"}]'
 ```
-Changing the failurePolicy to fail must be done with caution as it can affect the startup order and timing for Kubernetes pods.
+Changing the failure policy should be done with caution, as it can impact the startup order and timing of Kubernetes pods.

 # Legal
 © 2025 Riverbed Technology LLC All rights reserved.